credativ/plutono/docs/sources/basics/glossary.md

   <tr>
     <td style="vertical-align: top">Data source</td>
     <td>
       A file, database, or service providing the data.
-Grafana supports several data sources by default, and can be extended to support additional data sources through plugins.
+Plutono supports several data sources by default, and can be extended to support additional data sources through plugins.
     </td>
   </tr>
   <tr>